 As is often the case in a small town, Linn doesn't have a public transportation system that people use for their commute.

-The per capita income in Linn in 2022 was $21,034, which is low income relative to Texas and the nation.
-This equates to an annual income of $84,136 for a family of four.
+The per capita income in Linn in 2022 was $25,557, which is lower middle income relative to Texas, and low income relative to the rest of the US.
+This equates to an annual income of $102,228 for a family of four.
 However, Linn contains both very wealthy and poor people as well.
-Linn also has one of the higher rates of people living in poverty in the nation, with 34.91% of its population below the federal poverty line.

 Linn is an extremely ethnically-diverse town.
 The people who call Linn home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Linn, accounting for 95.13% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Linn, accounting for 91.15% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Linn residents report their race to be White.
-Important ancestries of people in Linn include German, Irish, English, Lithuanian, and Yugoslavian.
+Important ancestries of people in Linn include English, German, Irish, European, and Lithuanian.

 The most common language spoken in Linn is Spanish.
 Other important languages spoken here include English and Other Asian languages.